 The third Orbital Sciences Cygnus commercial cargo carrier to reach the International Space Station reentered the atmosphere Sunday for a splashdown in the Pacific east of New Zealand, wrapping up the second of eight resupply missions for the company under its $1.9 billion Commercial Resupply Services contract with NASA.
 Carried to orbit July 13 on an Orbital Sciences Antares launch vehicle from Wallops Island, Va., the pressurized capsule carried 3,550 lb. of garbage for its destructive ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cygnus Reenters After 31 Days At The Space Station".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cygnus Reenters After 31 Days At The Space Station".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.